 Poor quality or mystery ingredients, like poultry by-products or bone meal, might stick out.
-Hard-to-digest ingredients like corn and soy and other common ingredients in cheap pet food might also raise some red flags.
+Hard-to-digest ingredients like corn, soy, and other common ingredients in cheap pet food might also raise some red flags.

-Good quality, inexpensive dog foods, on the other hand, keep costs low by sourcing from local farmers and ranchers, spending much less on advertising, and offering fewer formulas.
+On the other hand, good quality, inexpensive dog foods keep costs low by sourcing from local farmers and ranchers, spending much less on advertising, and offering fewer formulas.
 This allows them to produce affordable, high-quality dog food.

-Check out Dog Nutrition Requirements to get a better understanding of what makes your dog's diet complete and balanced so that you can choose the best dog food that fits your budget.
+Check out Dog Nutrition Requirements to better understand what makes your dog's diet complete and balanced so that you can choose the best dog food that fits your budget.

 10 Best Cheap Dog Foods